AdaptedMindDev/CodingChallengeNickCage/README.md

   **Play Screen**
   - Clicking the Nick currently causes the app to crash, it should increase your points and change Nick's location.
   - The Nick's position should be random to start.
   - The bounding box should be 80% of the width of the screen with 10% padding on each side.
-The height should be such that the bottom border should always be 20px from the bottom of the screen no matter the screen size.
   - The position of Nick should be constrained to be inside the bounding box, and should be able to appear anywhere within it.
   - Each Nick should keep track of its own set of points.
   - Clicking in the bounding box, and not on Nick, reduces your points by 3.
-  - This screen should not be scrollable

   **Animations**
   - In the game, whenever you click Nicolas Cage's picture, it moves to somewhere else on the screen.
 This movement should be animated; it lasts for 1 second and uses an "ease-in-out" style animation (slow start and end).
 When it reaches the end, it should sparkle using the sparkle.webm asset provided in the public folder.
-  - In the game, whenever you click Nicolas Cage's picture, the star animation (star_fly.webm provided in the public folder) should play such that the star moves from Nicolas Cage's image into the cage in the top area.
-Only after this happens do we update the total point count.

 ## Result